chaos-mesh/chaos-mesh/GOVERNANCE.md

 For first-time contributors, it’s recommended to start by going through [Contributing to Chaos Mesh](https://github.com/chaos-mesh/chaos-mesh/blob/master/CONTRIBUTING.md), and joining our community Slack channel.

-As one continue to contribute to the project and engage with community, they may at some point be eligible to become a member.
+As one continues to contribute to the project and engage with the community, he/she may at some point become eligible for a Chaos Mesh Member.

 ### Member